dotmailer/dotdigital-for-wordpress/readme.txt

 == Copyright ==

-Copyright 2014-2022  Dotdigital (email : support@dotdigital.com)
+Copyright 2014-2022  dotdigital (email : support@dotdigital.com)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by